-- 6. Any other circumstances affecting the witness's opportunity to observe the suspect. - 7.
-The length of time that has elapsed since the witness observed the suspect. - (c) If safe and practicable, the person who is the subject of the show-up should not be handcuffed or in a patrol vehicle. - (d) When feasible, members should bring the witness to the location of the subject of the show-up, rather than bring the subject of the show-up to the witness. - (e) The person who is the subject of the show-up should not be shown to the same witness more than once. - (f) In cases involving multiple suspects, witnesses should only be permitted to view the subjects of the show-up one at a time. - (g) The person who is the subject of the show-up should not be required to put on clothing worn by the suspect, to speak words uttered by the suspect, or to perform other actions mimicking those of the suspect. - (h) If a witness positively identifies a subject of the show-up as the suspect, members should not conduct any further field identifications with other witnesses for that suspect.
+- 1. If safe and practicable, the person who is the subject of the show-up should not be handcuffed or in a patrol vehicle. - 2.
+If there is more than one suspect, victim or witness will view them one at a time. - 3.
+The person who is the subject of the show-up should not be required to put on clothing worn by the suspect, to speak words uttered by the suspect, or to perform other actions mimicking those of the suspect. - (e) If a witness positively identifies a subject of the show-up as the suspect, members should not conduct any further field identifications with other witnesses for that suspect.
 In such instances members should document the contact information for any additional witnesses for follow up, if necessary.